vladriabyi/SelfAssessment/Skills/Async.md

   - Middleware
   - Locks
 - Async adapters and utils
-  - callbackify
+  - callbackify 🖐️ used
-  - promisify
+  - promisify 🖐️ used
-  - asyncify
+  - asyncify 🖐️ used
-  - callbacks compose
+  - callbacks compose 🖐️ used
-  - async compose
+  - async compose 🖐️ used
 - Async abstractions interfaces
-  - EventEmitter
+  - EventEmitter 🖐️ used
   - Observable/Observer
-  - Readable
+  - Readable 🖐️ used
-  - Writable
+  - Writable 🖐️ used
-  - Transform
+  - Transform 🖐️ used
-  - Async Pool
+  - Async Pool 👂 heard
-  - Async Queue
+  - Async Queue 👂 heard
-  - Async Collector
+  - Async Collector 👂 heard
   - Semaphore
   - Mutex
   - Spin Lock
 - JavaScript & Node.js specific
-  - Timers
+  - Timers 🖐️ used
-  - setImmediate
+  - setImmediate 🖐️ used
   - nextTick
   - AbortController
   - AbortSignal
-  - Promise unhandled rejection
+  - Promise unhandled rejection 🖐️ used
-  - Promise double resolve
+  - Promise double resolve 🖐️ used
   - child_process
   - worker_threads
-  - Atomics
+  - Atomics 🖐️ used
   - High resolution clock
-  - Callback hell
+  - Callback hell 🖐️ used
-  - Promise hell
+  - Promise hell 🖐️ used
   - ref() and unref()
   - Error handling in async code
   - Better stack traces with return await
   - JSON: streaming serialization
-  - promisify
+  - promisify 👂 heard
-  - callbackify
+  - callbackify 👂 heard
   - AsyncLocalStorage
   - AsyncResource
 - Techniques
-  - async.js library
+  - async.js library 👂 heard
-  - RxJS library
+  - RxJS library 🖐️ used
-  - Async composition
+  - Async composition 🖐️ used
-  - Promise.all
+  - Promise.all 🖐️ used
   - Promise.allSettled
   - Promise.race
   - Promise.any